-- A. Intent.
+A. Intent.
 The GB, General Business District is intended to provide areas for more diversified retail and service uses, a City-wide or regional market area, and/or arterial exposure.
 The General Business Districts are typically located along major arterials and/or adjacent to Community Business Districts.
-The GB District also permits an opportunity for mixed-use development consistent with the intent of the Master Plan to support transit and walkability. - B. Use Regulations.
+The GB District also permits an opportunity for mixed-use development consistent with the intent of the

+- B. Use Regulations.
 Section 4.21 sets forth permitted, accessory, and special land uses in the GB District. - C. Dimensional Requirements.
 The following dimensional requirements shall apply in the GB District: